-The course of treatment for relapsed prostate cancer depends on what treatment a patient has previously received and the extent of the cancer.
+Treatment of recurrent prostate cancer depends on what treatment a patient has previously received and the extent of the cancer.
 Some patients have only a rise in PSA level as evidence of recurrent cancer.
 Other patients will have evidence of recurrent cancer on x-rays or scans.
-Patients who have prostate cancer that continues to grow despite hormone therapy are referred to as having hormone-refractory prostate cancer.
+Patients who have prostate cancer that continues to grow despite hormone therapy are referred to as having hormone-refractory prostate cancer (HRPC).

 Recurrent Prostate Cancer After Surgery

-If the cancer shows signs of returning after prostatectomy, decisions about additional treatment depend in part on whether or not the cancer has metastasized (spread) to other parts of the body.
-Cancer that is thought to be confined to the area of the prostate may be treated with radiation therapy (with or without androgen-deprivation therapy).
+When prostate cancer shows signs of returning after primary treatment with prostatectomy, decisions about additional treatment depend in part on whether or not the cancer has metastasized (spread) to other parts of the body.
+Cancer that is appears confined to the area of the prostate may be treated with radiation therapy with or without androgen-deprivation therapy (ADT).

-If the cancer is thought to have spread to other locations in the body, androgen-deprivation therapy (ADT) is the primary approach to treatment and may be used with or without radiation therapy.
+If the cancer is thought to have spread to other locations in the body systemic treatment with ADT is the primary approach and may be used with or without radiation therapy.
 ADT slows or stops cancer growth by reducing levels of male hormones such as testosterone.
 Recurrent prostate cancer usually can be controlled with ADT for a period of time, often several years.
 Eventually, however, most prostate cancers continue growing despite the hormone therapy.
 Chemotherapy is also being increasingly used in men with prostate cancer that has recurred in areas distant from the prostate because it has been demonstrated to improve survival.1

 Recurrent Prostate Cancer After Radiation Therapy

 Once a patient has received radiation therapy to the prostate gland, more radiation therapy typically cannot be given to the same area safely.
 Systemic treatment with ADT is the mainstay of treatments for individuals with recurrent prostate cancer following primary treatment with radiation.
 Rarely, surgeons have removed the prostate gland for persistent cancer after radiation therapy.
 Other surgeons have used cryosurgery, which is a local treatment where the prostate gland is frozen with a probe.
 Complications of surgery or cryosurgery, however, tend to be more frequent in patients previously treated with radiation therapy.
 If a patient is not a candidate for these types of local therapies or ADT other systemic treatments like chemotherapy or immunotherapy are used.

-For patients treated with androgen-deprivation therapy, the treatment may control the growth of the cancer for several years.
+For patients treated with ADT, the treatment may control the growth of the cancer for several years.
 Eventually, however, most prostate cancers stop responding to this treatment and begin to grow again.
 Cancers that grow in spite of ADT are called hormone-refractory.
 Treatment options for HRPC include chemotherapy, immunotherapy, additional hormonal therapy, local radiation therapy for the purpose of alleviating symptoms, or participation in clinical studies evaluating new treatments.